Vlad4777/Windowsthing-/README.md

 The Arduino then displays the media information on an **SSD1306 OLED display** and handles user input from the rotary encoder.

+PLEASE NOTE!

+This project is still in development and may have bugs!

+Known bugs:

+Some apps like Firefox dont support timeline reporting, so the timeline has to be estimated.
+May not be accurate.

+Title scrolling randomly slows down.

+If 2 or more applications play media, the display switches between the applications fast

+I am happy if you report any bugs you found or improvement ideas to me.

+You can contact me directly on:

+discord: @pablobee

+telegram: @aosp_user

+If you want to improve the project by yourself or fix bugs, feel free to do so.

 ---

 ## Controls